 The School is HE Law, Leadership & Business.
-The Department Head is Nicola Johnson who oversees the area.

 With Leeds being the UK's fastest growing city, and classed as the UK's biggest financial and business services centre outside of London, the Faculty is focused on offering degrees which encompass the needs of employers and learners and enhance the skills offered to those going on to work in industry and commerce.
-We cover learning in Business, Enterprise, Leadership & Management, Events Management, Travel, Tourism & Aviation, Law and Legal Studies.
+We cover learning in Business, Enterprise, Leadership & Management, Events Manageme, Travel, Tourism & Aviation, Law and Legal Studies.